loscati/esc23/README.md

-# esc23
+# Efficient Scientific Computing 2023

-Material and hands-on exercises for the ESC23 school
+This repository contains teaching material and exercises for the XIV INFN *International School on Architectures, tools and methodologies for developing efficient large scale scientific computing applications* (ESC23), Bertinoro (Italy), 4-12 October 2023.